Did Shakespeare Travel in Italy?

 Shakespeare in Sicily: The Trail Continues

 One trip wasn’t enough.
 We had only followed the Bard’s footsteps in northern Italy.
-Was Shakespeare in both northern and southern Italy?
+Had Shakespeare traveled in both northern and southern Italy?

 For our second trip, I needed to create a Shakespearean travel guide to southern Italy, using yet more historical research, Roe and Shakespeare’s plays set on the Adriatic and Sicilian coasts: Much Ado About Nothing, The Winter’s Tale, The Comedy of Errors, The Tempest and Twelfth Night.

-The unsolved mystery of where de Vere had gone and why unfolded as we overlaid Italian history, Elizabethan letters, reports from Burghley’s spies and even the ancient hero Aeneas’ journey around the Italian peninsula on top of the southern Italian plays.
+We found ourselves on an unexpected second mission, trying to solve the mystery of where de Vere had gone and why he had disappeared.
+We overlaid Italian history, Elizabethan letters, reports from Burghley’s spies and even the ancient hero Aeneas’ journey around the Italian peninsula on top of the southern Italian plays.

 Did Vergil Influence Shakespeare’s Travels in Italy?